-New Relic for .NET Core includes built-in instrumentation for the most popular components of the Microsoft .NET Core ecosystem.
-The agent runs within the monitored process; there is no separate process or service associated with the agent.
-The .NET Core agent supports a variety of operating systems and app frameworks.
+New Relic offers a .NET Framework agent and a .NET Core agent.
+The .NET Core agent includes built-in instrumentation for the most popular components of the Microsoft .NET Core ecosystem.
+After installation, the agent runs within the monitored process; there is not a separate process or service created by the agent.

 Before you install the New Relic for .NET Core agent, make sure your system meets these requirements:

 The .NET Core agent supports .NET Core version 2.0, 2.1, 2.2, and 3.0 preview 2.